AgID/peppol.agid.gov.it/en/_posts/news/2024-07-16-single-ap-maintenance-5.md

 ---
 We inform you that AP Unico of the PA will be subject to a technical maintenance intervention from about 13 to 16:00 on Friday 26 july 2024.

-During this period it will not be possible to send and receive documents and, in general, **the entire Single PA system of the PA will not be available**.
+During this period, the **PA Single PA may not be available** and therefore orders may not be delivered.